How to Install Apache Solr on a Drupal 7 Website using SearchStax by Measured Search

 Step 1: Create a New Deployment in SearchStax

-Assuming you have already created a SearchStax account and do not already have a deployment set up, click on the Deployments tab and then click on the Add Deployment button at the top.
+Assuming you have already created a SearchStax account and do not already have a deployment set up, click on the Deployments tab and then click on the Create New Deployment button at the top.
 Enter a deployment name, and select the most appropriate region, plan, and Solr version for your needs.
-In this example we will be using Solr 6.4.2.
+In this example we will be using Solr 5.4.1.

 Once you create your deployment, you will see it in the Deployments dashboard.

-Clicking on the arrow button on the right of the deployment will give you pertinent information about your deployment's servers.
+Clicking on the name of the deployment will give you pertinent information about your deployment's servers.
 The Solr Load Balancer URL will take you to your Solr server dashboard.

 Step 2: Upload a Custom Configuration to Your Solr Server